Key Takeaways

 Why is a Hip Fracture So Dangerous?

 Hip fractures are life-threatening for elderly patients because they trigger a cascade of serious medical complications.
 Studies show that 20-30% of elderly patients die within one year of breaking a hip, making it one of the most dangerous injuries for seniors.
+The danger comes not from the bone fracture itself, but from the complications that follow:

 Broken Hip Recovery Time